Quartet: Baroque quartet

 The baroque quartet is a form of music composition similar to the trio sonata, but with four music parts performed by three solo melodic instruments and basso continuo.
 The solo instruments could be strings or wind instruments.

 Examples of baroque quartets are Georg Philipp Telemann's Paris quartets.

 Jazz

 Quartets are popular in jazz and jazz fusion music.
-Jazz quartet ensembles are often composed of a horn, classically clarinet (or saxophone, trumpet, etc.), a chordal instrument (e.g., electric guitar, piano, Hammond organ, vibraphone, etc.), a bass instrument (e.g., double bass, tuba or bass guitar) and a drum kit.
+Jazz quartet ensembles are often composed of a horn (eg., saxophone, trumpet, clarinet, cornet, etc.), a chordal instrument (e.g., piano, electric guitar, Hammond organ, vibraphone, etc.), a bass instrument (e.g., double bass, tuba or bass guitar) and a drum set.
 This configuration is sometimes modified by using a second horn replacing the chordal instrument, such as a trumpet and saxophone with string bass and drum kit, or by using two chordal instruments (e.g., piano and electric guitar).

 Popular music

 Rock and pop

 The quartet lineup is also very common in pop and rock music.
 A standard quartet formation in pop and rock music is an ensemble typically consisting of a vocalist, an electric guitar, a bass guitar, and a drum kit.
 This configuration is sometimes modified so that the vocalist also plays guitar, or sometimes a keyboard instrument (e.g., organ, piano, synthesizer) or soloing instrument (e.g., saxophone) may be used.